Workshop: Interdisciplinary Basics RDM Online

 In 2020, RESOLV installed a RDM Task Force in order to identify and develop tools to manage the RESOLV research data according to the FAIR (Findable, Accessible, Interoperable, Reusable) principles.
 The task force consists of dedicated personnel from the relevant disciplines (synthesis, spectroscopy, theory, and engineering).
 Members of the RDM Task Force are also members of the German National Research Data Infrastructure for Chemistry (NFDI4Chem).
 The mission of the RESOLV RDM Task Force ist to provide individual RDM support to RESOLV PhD students, Postdocs and other researchers, regular workshops and specific training courses are also offered.

 Repositories (repos) are data- and document servers where scientific research results in publications and datasets can be stored and made accessible.
 By assigning metadata, it is possible to make these (data) publications findable via search engines.
-Usually, a persistent identifier is also assigned (DOI) so that the publication is linked sustainably.
+Usually, a persistent identifier is also assigned (e. g., a DOI) so that the publication is linked sustainably.
 Increasingly, scientific journals require the submission of a potential data publication in parallel to submitting the manuscript.
 If the data publication is prepared within a repository and was assigned a DOI, it can be shared for editors and reviewers specifically before the data is made publicly available.

-Comprehensive information on how to publish data in RESOLVdata can be found in the following data publication: Schumann, Lars Erik; Zey, Bernd Thomas, 2024, "How do I publish my data in RESOLVdata?", https://doi.org/10.17877/RESOLV-2024-m18zx3sp, TUDOdata, V1.
+Comprehensive information on how to publish data in RESOLVdata can be found in the following data publication: Schumann, Lars Erik; Zey, Bernd Thomas, 2024, "How do I publish my data in RESOLVdata?", https://doi.org/10.17877/RESOLV-2024-m18zx3sp, TUDOdata.

 Further questions are detailed in the RESOLVdata FAQ.